boblaros/data-science-yandex-praktikum/comment-moderation-tool/README.md

-# Comment Moderation Model
+# Comment Moderation Tool

+## Client
-**Client**: Wikishop Online Store
+Wikishop Online Store

+## Context
-**Context**: Wikishop is launching a new feature where users can edit and enhance product descriptions similar to wiki communities.
+Wikishop is launching a new feature where users can edit and enhance product descriptions similar to wiki communities.
 Users will propose edits and comment on changes made by others.
 The store needs a tool to identify toxic comments and send them for moderation.

+## Project Goal
-**Project Goal**: Train a model to classify comments as `positive` or `negative` with an F1 score of at least 0.75.
+Train a model to classify comments as `positive` or `negative` with an F1 score of at least 0.75.

 ## Conclusion